 To apply for federal aid (i.e., Title IV aid which consists of federal student loans and/or Federal Pell Grant funds, if eligible) you must complete the Free Application for Federal Student Aid (which is also known as the FAFSA) and be accepted into one of our programs.
-If you are applying for the Summer 2021, Fall 2021 and/or Spring 2022 semester(s), you must complete the 2021-2022 FAFSA no later than three weeks before your program begins.
-If you are planning to attend during the Summer 2022 semester or beyond, please make sure to complete the 2022-2023 FAFSA which will become available on or after October 1, 2021.
+If you are applying for the Summer 2022, Fall 2022 and/or Spring 2023 semester(s), you must complete the 2022-2023 FAFSA no later than three weeks before your program begins.
+If you are planning to begin a program of study during the Summer 2023 semester or beyond, please make sure to complete the 2023-2024 FAFSA which will become available on or after October 1, 2022.

 We will notify you of your financial aid eligibility and you will have the option of accepting, reducing or rejecting the aid that best complements your ability to pay for school.